Amir-Abu-Dawod/embedded-firmware-stm32/interrupts/exception_entry_exit/README.md

 - NVIC interrupt enable (ISER)
 - Software-triggered interrupts (STIR)
 - Exception entry/exit flow on Cortex-M
-- (Optional) PSP vs MSP behavior by setting CONTROL.SPSEL and PSP
+- PSP vs MSP behavior by setting CONTROL.SPSEL and PSP

 ## Notes
 This folder is intended to be inspected under a debugger to observe: